Md-Siam-Mia-Man/ViveStream-Revived/README.md

 ## 🚀 Core Features

-- 📥 **Versatile Downloader:** Download videos or audio-only from YouTube and other supported sites.
-Choose from a wide range of quality and format options, from 480p up to 4K.
+- 📥 **Versatile Downloader:** Download videos from YouTube and other supported sites.
+Choose from a wide range of quality options, from 480p up to 4K.
+- 📂 **Import & Export:**
+  - **Import Local Files:** Add your existing video and audio files from your computer directly into the ViveStream library.
+Metadata and cover art are automatically extracted.
+  - **Export:** Save a copy of any media from your library to another location on your computer.
 - ✂️ **Advanced Download Controls:**
   - Clip specific sections using start/end times.
   - Automatically split videos by their chapters into individual files.
   - Remove sponsored segments, intros, and outros with SponsorBlock integration.
+  - Download subtitles for videos.
   - Use cookies from your browser to access members-only or age-restricted content.
 - 📚 **Robust Library Management:**
   - **✍️ Full Metadata Control:** Edit titles, artists, and descriptions with a seamless inline editor directly on the player page.
+  - **Advanced Sorting:** Sort your library by date added, title, or duration.
   - **Playlists:** Create custom playlists, add media, and reorder with intuitive drag-and-drop.
   - **Artists:** Media is automatically sorted by artist, creating dedicated pages for your favorite creators.
   - **Favorites:** A dedicated section for your most-loved content.